Summer Programs

 Our Child CBT Group helps children ages 7–11 who have trouble managing feelings like sadness, frustration, or anxiety.
 Through engaging activities and interactive learning, kids will explore their emotions and practice ways to handle tough thoughts and situations.

-The group meets twice weekly over eight sessions and covers key topics: Understanding Feelings, Coping Skills, Thinking Strategies, Defenses, Control, and Gratitude & Kindness.
+The group meets weekly for eight sessions and, using interactive and hands-on activities, covers key topics: Understanding Feelings, Coping Skills, Thinking Strategies, Defenses, Control, and Gratitude & Kindness.

 Additionally, parents get two special sessions to learn strategies for supporting their child’s emotional growth with consistency, empathy, and positive reinforcement.